renjmindy/dsc-mod-2-project-v2-1-onl01-dtsc-ft-052620/README.md

     * renovation : interior area vs. price

-    Renovated houses are older than those without renovation, so that they are not as attractive as new ones.
+    Renovated houses are **older** than those without renovation, so that they are **not** as attractive as new ones.

     ![EDAQ1](./image/mod2_EDAQ1-p5.png)

     ![EDAQ1](./image/mod2_EDAQ1-p11.png)

     * basement : interior area vs. price

+    Houses with basements are more pricey (because of larger living area) than without.
+Therefore, they are **not** quite attrative.

     ![EDAQ1](./image/mod2_EDAQ1-p6.png)

     * house age : age vs. price